open-meteo/open-data/README.md

 1. **Research with Past Data:**
 Conducting intensive analyses on millions of events with varying locations and time steps is facilitated by having data available locally or on a dedicated high-performance VM instance.
 With Open-Meteo on AWS Open Data, you can download temperature data for the past 2 years at the full 9 km ECMWF IFS resolution within minutes.
 Basic steps include:
 - Installing the Open-Meteo Docker image `docker pull ghcr.io/open-meteo/open-meteo`
-- Download archived ECMWF data for temperature from AWS `docker run open-meteo download-s3 ecmwf_ifs temperature --year 2022,2023` (roughly 8 GB)
+- Download archived ECMWF data for temperature from AWS `docker run open-meteo sync ecmwf_ifs temperature_2m --past-days 730` (roughly 8 GB)
 - Launch your local API endpoint `docker run -p 8080:8080 open-meteo serve`
 - Get data for individual coordinates `curl "http://<instance_ip>:8080/v1/forecast?latitude=47.1&longitude=8.4&hourly=temperature_2m&start_date=20220101&end_date=20231031"`
 - Note: Docker commands are exemplary.
 Follow the [Tutorial for downloading historical weather data](./tutorial_download_era5/) to get it working quickly.